GACJ/complib-help/docs/compositions/composition_properties.md

 :   The composition involves multiple methods.

 ATW
 :   The composition is "all the work", meaning that all **working bells** ring every place bell of every method in the composition at least once.
+If a composition is not all the work, a note to this effect will appear at the bottom of its [layout](overview.md/#layout).

-A breakdown of the composition's ATW status can be viewed in its [ATW analysis tab](overview.md/#atw-analysis).
+    A breakdown of a composition's ATW status can be viewed in its [ATW analysis tab](overview.md/#atw-analysis).

     ??? note "Note: ATW for variable hunt, variable cover and mixed stage compositions"
         ---